cosenal/cosenal.github.io/resume.md

 Feb.
 '13 -- Apr.
 '13
 :	**Research intern**

-	with Prof. Frédéric Magniez at LIAFA, Université Paris Diderot (France), working on quantum query complexity.
+	with Prof. Frédéric Magniez at LIAFA, Université Paris Diderot, working on quantum query complexity.

-	While at LIAFA, I helped organizing a mini-course on semidefinite programming in quantum information and I was invited to speak at the Japan-France Workshop on Quantum Information.
+	While at LIAFA, I helped organizing a mini-course on semidefinite programming in quantum information and I was a speaker at the Japan-France Workshop on Quantum Information.

 Sept.
 '07 -- Mar.
 '08
 :	**Exchange student**